ErstBlack/ramboot/README.md

 3. Update grub to point the `init` process at `ramboot.sh`, see below for an example of how to do this
    1. `grubby --update-kernel=all --args='init=/usr/sbin/ramboot/ramboot.sh'`
    2. `grub2-mkconfig --output /boot/efi/EFI/rocky/grub.cfg`

+## Uninstallation

+1. Delete `/usr/sbin/ramboot/`
+2. Remove init argument from grub, see below for an example of how to do this
+   1. `grubby --update-kernel=all --remove-args='init'`
+   2. `grub2-mkconfig --output /boot/efi/EFI/rocky/grub.cfg`

 ## Configuration